 As far as a sandwich goes, a Chick-fil-A sandwich is one of integrity.
 Could Chick-fil-A make more money by opening on Sunday?
 Very likely the answer is yes.
-But the company decided that taking a day of rest is the right thing to do.
-When it closes on Sundays, the company is showing integrity.
+But the company has taken a position of integrity regarding taking a day of rest.